Dennis-van-Gils/python-dvg-pyqt-filelogger/README.rst

 DvG_PyQt_FileLogger
 ===================
-*Provides class `FileLogger()`: A PyQt/PySide interface to handle logging data to a file particularly well suited for multithreaded programs.*
+*Provides a PyQt interface to handle logging data to a file particularly well suited for multithreaded programs.*

 Supports PyQt5, PyQt6, PySide2 and PySide6.